microsoft/real-time-filter-demo/README.md

 `MediaStreamSource`, provides the camera data.
 The `NokiaImageEditingSDKEffects` implements all the effects of the application.

+Windows version has all the camera related functionality in the `MainPage` class, in the MainPage.Camera.cs file.
+Windows version uses `CameraPreviewImageSource` instead of `CameraStreamSource` to get the preview images from the camera.
+The effects have been added to custom `FilterListObject` list, from where they are created by reflection on the fly.
+This step is made to demonstrate how you can create the filters on demand, otherwise the developer could have just created them directly and put to the list.

 3. Compatibility
 -------------------------------------------------------------------------------

 Windows Phone 8.
 Tested to work on Nokia Lumia 920 and Nokia Lumia 520.
 Developed with Microsoft Visual Studio Express for Windows Phone 2012.

+Windows 8.1.
+Tested on Lumia 2520 and Surface 2.

 3.2 Known Issues